Can neuroblastoma be found early?

 Neuroblastoma is sometimes found incidentally in young children without any symptoms during tests done to find other childhood diseases.
 These children will usually have a good outcome, and some may not even need treatment.

-But most often, neuroblastoma is first detected when it causes certain symptoms that show the child is ill (see the section, “How is neuroblastoma diagnosed?”).
+But most often, neuroblastoma is first detected because of signs or symptoms the child is having.